aybabtme/marioai-uottawa/README.md

 # IDE Specifics

-If you followed properly last section, you're ready to setup your project in a specific manner, depending your IDE (or lack thereof).
+If you followed properly last section, you're ready to setup your project in a more specific manner, depending on your IDE (or lack thereof).

 ## IntelliJ
 Let's start out with IntelliJ, because I've been told that all the cool kids use IntelliJ, or so they say.
 And you do want to be a cool kid, don't you?